NMashalov/NMashalov.github.io/_posts/2024-01-10-diffusion_nets.md

 In computer science methods using energy are called *energy-based* and are mostly popularized via Yann LeCun.

-In physics concept of continous hierachy comes naturally from observation of energy spectre of gas
+In physics concept of continuous hierarchy comes naturally from observation of energy spectre of gas
 $$
     p(E) = \frac{exp(-\frac{E}{T})}{Z}
 $$